 Shelter Trust common interest group.

-The Community Bank - Shelter Trust common interest group (CIG) was set up in 2002 to allow homeless people in Jersey access to basic banking services.
+Community Savings - Shelter Trust Common Interest Group (CIG) was set up in 2002, to allow homeless people in Jersey access to basic banking services.

-Through the community bank Shelter are able to access financial services for people who are normally excluded from the ‘high street’ banks.
-The Shelter Trust common interest group currently has over 50 members.
+Through Community Savings, The Shelter Trust are able to access financial services for people who are normally excluded from the ‘high street’ banks.
+The Shelter Trust Common Interest Group currently has over 50 members.